 45 Level 3 credits at Distinction: 33 credits.
 Merit: 12 credits.
 Pass: 0 credits.

 The Access to HE Diploma will be considered on a case by case basis – please contact us for further guidance.

 |Pearson BTEC Level 3 National Extended Diploma||

 BTEC Extended Diploma, Diploma and Subsidiary Diploma are considered on a case by case basis when offered in combination with required A-level – contact us for further guidance.

 If your qualification is not listed above, you’ll find information about other international qualifications here.

 |English language requirements||

 If English is not your native language, you will need to demonstrate proficiency in English in order to study at the College.
-We would normally require an IELTS of 7.0 (including 6.5 in each component) or equivalent qualification.
+We would normally require an IELTS of 6.5 overall (including 6.0 in all four components) or an equivalent qualification.
 For a list of equivalencies, please check here

 Related degree programmes